lairez/binomsums/README.md

 `T` will contain an extra variable `_W[_k]` for each infinite sum `k=a..infinity`.
 They are used internally to determine an order on the variables that makes things converge.
-After finding this order, the extra variables are evaluated to 1.

 #### Examples